Meet the GSM Teachers

 She is an associate teacher at Instituto Cervantes in New York, where she teaches Spanish to adults, teenagers and children.
 Beatriz is also accredited as an examiner of the DELE A1-A2 and B1-B2, the official qualifications certifying the degree of competence and mastery of Spanish.

 Barbara Remus is the Managing Director of the Galli Theater New York, a theater that is located within the German School Manhattan.
 Barbara, born and raised in Germany, has been living in the US for 20 years, and calls New York City her home.
-She and her team are excited to be hosting theater classes not only as part of the school’s afterschool program as well as camps and workshops for kids and adults in German as well as English.
+She and her team are excited to be hosting theater classes not only as part of the school’s afterschool program as well as camps and workshops for kids and adults in German as well as English and Spanish.
 The Galli Theater NY is also offering live fairytale- and educational performances for families as well as shows for adults on their stage within the GSM.
 Please see their website for further details: www.gallitheaternyc.com

 I was born in the United States and raised in Austria.
 Going to a Steiner School fostered my interest in many fields such as craft, communication and music.
 After finishing my apprenticeship in carpentry I started studying Medicine and Math in Graz and Vienna before I chose Music and Dance Education at the University Mozarteum in Salzburg.
 There I finished my Masters in Early Childhood Music Education and focused my final thesis on how to teach a second language with the help of music & movement.
 I put this into practice teaching English in a preschool in Barcelona for 2 years, using my own language-teaching program.